estimated reading time: 34 min

 Counterattack

 The last of the first intention repertoire is a counterattack.
 The goal is to anticipate the moment when the opponent pulls off his attack or, better to provoke him to do that by smart distance handling and footwork.
 Then, I can surprise him with a well-timed counterattack.
-This tactic is usually successful against long attacks or attacks with long preparation or telegraphing when we can read easily the opponent’s intention to attack.
-Or when the opponent misjudges the distance and found himself in the medium distance (which is too close for a compound attack), he still chose a compound attack22 when he should have been already attacking.
+This tactic is usually successful against long attacks or attacks with long preparation when we can read easily the opponent’s intention to attack.
+Or when the opponent misjudges the distance and found himself in the medium distance (which is too close for a compound attack), he still chose a compound attack22 when he had been already attacking.
 I have a choice of actions already described: stop-hits, attack on preparation, time-thrusts/cuts.

 Tactical wheel